For Sniveling Sneeze

 Bi Choo is based on Professor Tan Jing-Shu’s Wēn Yáng Qū Fēng Tāng (Yang-Warming and Wind-Dispelling Decoction) and combines the treatment principles of dispelling wind-cold, warming and tonifying the kidney yang, nourishing the kidney yin, stopping pain and stabilizing the defensive qi.

-The formula intelligently repurposes classical formulas, such as Suo Quan Wan, Stream-Reducing Pill, which is commonly used for leaking urine.
+The formula intelligently repurposes classical formulas, such as Suo Quan Wan, Stream-Reducing Pill, commonly used for leaking urine.
 Here, it helps restrain a runny nose.
-Further, the formula leverages the spleen warming, phlegm drying effects of Bi Cheng Qie Fructus Litseae and Gan Jiang Rhizoma Zingiberis, which is used instead of Xi Xin Herba Asarum.
+Further, the formula leverages the spleen warming, phlegm drying effects of Bi Cheng Qie Fructus Litseae, and Gan Jiang Rhizoma Zingiberis, which is used instead of Xi Xin Herba Asarum.
 It’s as if Ma Huang Xi Xin Fu Zi Tang Ephedra, Asarum, and Aconite Decoction with Yu Ping Feng San Jade Windscreen Powder was reimagined only using the safest medicinals.
-I discussed this idea, which I call herbal Money Ball, last year in Michael Max’s Every Day Acupuncture Podcast.
+I discussed this idea, which I call herbal Money Ball, a few years ago in Michael Max’s Every Day Acupuncture Podcast.

 You can order Bi Choo right here: Be sure to apply for practitioner pricing.